openresty/lua-nginx-module/README.markdown

 **phase:** *exiting-worker*

 Runs the specified Lua code upon every Nginx worker process's exit when the master process is enabled.
-When the master process is disabled, this hook will before run Nginx process exiting.
+When the master process is disabled, this hook will run before the Nginx process exits.

-This hook is ogten used to release resources allocated by each worker (e.g. resources allocated by [init_worker_by_lua*](#init_worker_by_lua)), or to prevent workers from exiting abnormally.
+This hook is often used to release resources allocated by each worker (e.g. resources allocated by [init_worker_by_lua*](#init_worker_by_lua)), or to prevent workers from exiting abnormally.

 For example,